What is a Weekly Sales Budget?

 The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.

-In analyses where budgets or forecasts are used, the planning data most often originates from in-house Excel spreadsheet models or from professional corporate performance management (CPM/EPM) solutions.
+In analyses where budgets or forecasts are used, the planning data most often originates from in-house Excel spreadsheet models, professional corporate performance management (CPM/EPM) solutions, or other retail budgeting systems.

 What Tools are Typically used for Reporting, Planning and Dashboards?